*DEADLINE EXTENDED to 1st April 2024*

-Voices of Rural India is looking for a storytelling fellowship coordinator, for a 12 month position based in Sarmoli village, Uttarakhand.
+Voices of Rural India is once again looking for a storytelling fellowship coordinator, for a 12 month position based in Sarmoli village, Uttarakhand.
+This is the second phase of the Himalayan Storytellers Fellowship Program.
 Accommodation and food will be covered, and a monthly stipend offered.

 The fellowship is hosted by HIMAL PRAKRITI – a trust for nature that has been working in the Kumaon Himalaya for the past many decades.
 It is supported by Climate Conscious Travel – an impact initiative that integrates community-centric climate action in tourism offerings, and the Digital Empowerment Foundation – committed to empowering marginalised communities in information dark regions of India.

 Start date: 1st April 2024

 Voices of Rural India (VoRI) began as a pandemic project, to build digital storytelling skills among rural communities who had lost their tourism-related livelihoods.
 In the process, we created perhaps India’s first platform to host stories told by rural storytellers, in their own voices.
 Our platform currently hosts 70+ stories, across 11 states, in 7 different languages.